NiharPanda23/NiharPanda23/README.md

 ## Hey!
 Nice to see you. 👋

 Welcome to my page!
-I'm Nihar, a passionate full-stack web developer from [Your Location], crafting digital experiences with a blend of creativity and functionality.
+I'm Nihar, a passionate full-stack web developer from India, crafting digital experiences with a blend of creativity and functionality.
 Welcome to my GitHub playground! 🚀

 ## About Me